A Definitive Guide to Business Registration Number in Hong Kong

 How to Get a Business Registration Number in HK

-You can apply for business registration number in Hong Kong in the following ways:
+You can apply for a business registration number in Hong Kong in the following ways:

-IRD also allows application for business registration numbers after you have commenced operations.
+IRD also allows applications for business registration numbers after you have commenced operations.
 This option is available for all business structures including:

 You can fill out Form IRBR 37, pay the applicable fees, and submit it within a month of starting your business operations.
 You can submit the form in person to the Business Registration Office or apply online on the e-Tax portal.